 To point a subdomain, follow the same steps for a root domain, but create a new subdomain instead of “www” or "@."

 Since a subdomain is an extension of an existing root domain, ensure that you start with the site using that root domain.
 For example, to point the subdomain “blog.mysite.com,” start by logging into the site using the “mysite.com” root domain.

 Note: Ensure that the subdomain isn’t linked as a third-party domain in the Domains panel.
 If you try to point it, you’ll see an error.

 - Open Advanced DNS settings for the root domain.

 - Add a new Custom Record using the steps above, but enter your subdomain as the Host record.
 For example, if the full subdomain you want is “blog.yourdomain.com,” you’d enter blog.

-- In the Data field, enter the URL from your provider.
+- In the Data field, enter the URL (for CNAME) or IP address (for A record) from your provider.